WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 ==  Changelog  ==
 = 4.3.2 =
 * Fix - Fixed link user functionality to properly handle both object and array formats when linking existing Moodle users to WordPress accounts.
-* Fix - Fixed email validation issue in email template editor by adding proper tinyMCE content retrieval check.
-* Fix - Fixed critical error in order processing by adding comprehensive error handling it.
-* Tweak - Updated "Purchase for someone else" custom field names from recipient_* to eb_recipient_* format for better consistency and to avoid conflicts with other plugins.
-* Tweak - Updated validation functions and form field references to use the new eb_recipient_* field names (eb_recipient_first_name, eb_recipient_last_name, eb_recipient_email).
-* Tweak - Improved cart template with enhanced Gutenberg block implementation.

 = 4.3.1 =
 * Feature - Added a User Account Page template that lets you dynamically add, arrange, and manage tabs and their content.